BLOT – Body Line of Thought

-Performed for the first time on the CNDB stage in the premiere in 2022, BLOT addresses the body as a living system that cannot exist outside of the crowds it contains.
+Performed for the first time on stage, premiering at CNDB, BLOT addresses the body as a living system that cannot exist outside of the crowds it contains.

 Drawing on concepts from microbiology and addressing the urgent issue of dangerous human intervention in the environment, BLOT builds on the fine line between what is useful and what is toxic.